TheJumpCloud/jcapi/README.md

 jcapi
 =====

-This older Go Repository only supports JumpCloud's V1 API endpoints as in not currently up to date with our API functionality.
+This older Go Repository only supports JumpCloud's V1 API endpoints and is not currently up to date with our API functionality.
 For current V1 & V2 API Support please refer to [jcapi-go](https://github.com/TheJumpCloud/jcapi-go)

 The scripts under the 'examples' folder in this repo are now deprecated.